grandwazir/jekyll-plugin-site/getting_started.md

 ---
 {% include JB/setup %}

-<p class="lead">Getting started with Hearthstone couldn't be easier.
+<p class="lead">Getting started with TimedRestore couldn't be easier.
 Just download and drag it into your plugins folder and away you go.
 Still stuck?
 Read on.</p>

 ## Setting homes

 Players can set a home anywhere in the game world with two exceptions.
 Firstly players may not set homes in areas where they are unable to build.
 Secondly they can not use an obstructed location.
-Hearthstone considers any area which is not made out of air and does not have enough space for the player to teleport to as obstructed.
+TimedRestore considers any area which is not made out of air and does not have enough space for the player to teleport to as obstructed.

 You can set your own home by typing either `/home set` or `/hs set`; both do exactly the same thing.
 There is no cooldown when setting a new home and you can do it as often as you like.